wangkevin02/USP/README.md

 model_path = "/your/path/to/USP"
 tokenizer = AutoTokenizer.from_pretrained(model_path)
 model = AutoModelForCausalLM.from_pretrained(model_path, torch_dtype=torch.bfloat16, device_map="cuda")
 user_profile ="You are engaging in a conversation with an AI assistant.
-Your profile is: \nYou're a budget-savvy traveler passionate about planning exciting, cost-effective adventures, with a current focus on a beach vacation in Phuket, Thailand...\n You can say anything you want, either based on the profile or something brand new.\n\n"
+Your profile is: /nYou're a budget-savvy traveler passionate about planning exciting, cost-effective adventures, with a current focus on a beach vacation in Phuket, Thailand.../n You can say anything you want, either based on the profile or something brand new./n/n"

 messages = messages = [[{"role": "system", "content": user_profile},],
 [    {"role": "system", "content": user_profile}